Skip to main content

 Screen shot from an Instagram story of a presentation slide and the quote "Email is a very personal space.
 You couldn't spam someone's house and still be friends with them"

-always reply with a question, “How is your email strategy working?”
+When we are asked if an economic development organization needs to be on TikTok, I always reply with a question, “How is your email strategy working?”
 While new channels and platforms have their place in our space, one of the most effective strategies is email marketing.
 Most of the teams we work with are small, and rarely do they have a dedicated social media manager.
 When you have fewer resources (i.e., time, talent, and money) it’s better to invest those resources where the ROI is greatest.
 According to HubSpot's 2024 State of Marketing Report email ROI is an impressive $36 for every $1 spent.

 Already sending email or newsletters?
 Here are three tips I picked up from INBOUND24 that I am applying in our next newsletter: